PratikaKochar/video-modifier/README.md

 # video-modifier
 Change, blur background of prerecorded videos.
-Also with a feature to apply makeup on human faces.
+Also with a feature to apply makeup on human faces.<br>
 Following steps are needed for executing the code:
 Upload pre-recorded video in the datavideo folder with name as "video.mp4" For changing background, upload image in the datavideo folder with name as "background.jpg"